The HyperTexts

 —Variation on a classic limerick by Michael R. Burch

-Here are some lewd, crude originals:
+Here are some lewd, crude originals of mine:

 No Bull: a Double Limerick